edyp-lab/Pirat/README.md

 To install this package from Github:

 ```
-library(devtools)
+library(remotes)
-install_github('prostarproteomics/Pirat')
+remotes::install_github('prostarproteomics/Pirat')
 ```

-Once the package has been installed, it is necessary to install a Python environment (called r-pirat in the package).
+Once the package has been installed, it is necessary to install a Python environment (called r-pirat in the package) with specific versions of Python libraries.
 For this purpose, run:

 ```
 library(Pirat)